MahinC68/PitchSync/README.md

 **Frontend:** [pitch-sync-ochre.vercel.app](https://pitch-sync-ochre.vercel.app)

 **Backend:** Deployed on Railway alongside the PostgreSQL instance.
-Currently experiencing downtime due to an ongoing Railway platform outage — the backend URL will be re-linked here once service is restored.
+Currently experiencing downtime due to an ongoing Railway platform outage.
+The backend URL will be re-linked here once service is restored.
 Everything runs as expected locally and was previously live.